amazon-connect/amazon-connect-streams/README.md

     * `FailedConnectAgent` and `FailedConnectCustomer` -- We are now using the `contact.clear()` API to auto-clear these states.
 As a result, the agent will be returned to their previous visible agent state (e.g. `Available`).
 Previously, the agent had always been set to `Available` as a result of this "auto-clearing" behavior.
 Note that even custom CCPs will behave differently with this update for `FailedConnectAgent` and `FailedConnectCustomer`.
     * `AfterCallWork` -- As part of the new `contact.clear()` behavior, clicking "Clear Contact" while in `AfterCallWork` will return the agent to their previous visible agent state (e.g. `Available`, etc.).
 Note that custom CCPs that implement their own After Call Work behavior will not be affected by this change.
         * We are putting `contact.complete()` on a deprecation path.
 Therefore, you should start using `contact.clear()` in its place.
 If you want to emulate CCP's After Call Work behavior in your customer CCP, then make sure you use `contact.clear()` when clearing voice contacts.
+1. December 2022 - In addition to the CCP, customers can now embed the Step-by-step guides application using the connect.agentApp.
+See the [updated documentation](https://github.com/amazon-connect/amazon-connect-streams/blob/master/Documentation.md#initialization-for-ccp-customer-profiles-and-wisdom) for details on usage.
+    * ### About Amazon Connect Step-by-step guides
+      + With Amazon Connect you can now create guides that walk agents through tailored views that focus on what must be seen or done by the agent at a given moment during an interaction.
+You can design workflows for various types of customer interactions and present agents with different step-by-step guides based on context, such as call queue, customer information, and interactive voice response (IVR).
+This feature is available in the Connect agent workspace as well as an embeddable application that can be embedded into another website via the Streams API.
+For more information, visit the AWS website: https://aws.amazon.com/connect/agent-workspace/

 ## Getting Started

 ### Upgrading to the OmniChannel CCP (AKA CCPv2)?